Tips for Visiting Uluru On A Road Trip From Alice Springs

-Too expensive, too much hype, too crowded, too hot.
-These common thoughts often prevent people from visiting Uluru in the first place.
-But they have also proved to be based upon misconceptions, exaggeration and wrong information.
-Having visited Uluru twice, on my solo travels around Australia, in 2004 and 2011, I must say that there is something magical about Australia’s Red Centre.
+Too expensive, too much hype, too crowded, too hot—these common thoughts often prevent people from visiting Uluru in the first place.
+However, they have also proven based on misconceptions, exaggerations, and wrong information.
+Having visited Uluru twice on my solo travels around Australia in 2004 and 2011, I must say there is something magical about Australia’s Red Centre.
+Here are my best tips for travelling to Uluru on a self-guided road trip from Alice Springs.

 How to plan your Uluru Road Trip

 You don’t need a 4WD to travel to Ayers Rock.
-The easiest and more relaxed way, especially for international travellers, is to drive on sealed roads from Alice to the Ayers Rock Resort.
+The easiest and most relaxed way, especially for international travellers, is to drive on sealed roads from Alice to the Ayers Rock Resort.

 Book your rental car according to your Northern Territory route.
-As you know, in Australia, you are not allowed to drive on gravel roads with 2WD vehicles.
-If you plan to go on the loop tour through the Western MacDonnell Ranges, the Kings Canyon and the Uluru, you need a 4WD car.
+As you know, 2WD vehicles are prohibited on gravel roads in Australia.
+If you plan to go on the loop tour through the Western MacDonnell Ranges, Kings Canyon, and Uluru, you need a 4WD car.

 To sum it up, the total driving distance for a road trip to Uluru: